thomasglenngit/LocalBiz.Solution/README.md

 Once the repository has been cloned, navigate to the to the application directory and run `$ dotnet restore`.
 Once 'restore' is run, enter `$ dotnet build`.

+### Packages
+The following packages must be added to run this application:
+1. In the CLI (Command Line Interface), enter the command: `dotnet new webapi --framework netcore app2.2`

 #### MySQL Setup
 In order to view and use the functionality of this project you must,
 1. Install MySQL on your computer.
 If you don't have it, you can download the .dmg file here: